NEO vs. itslearning

 NEO Class catalog

-itslearning does not disclose its pricing plans on their website, but we have heard anecdotally that it costs around $20 per student per year for the equivalent of a NEO Small school plan.
+itslearning does not disclose its pricing plans on their website.
 Institutions usually have to sign a three-year contract with the company.

 NEO Class page